pg-support/supt-km/docs/4. Processes/b. Pre-delivery/Order Cancellation.md

 5. If order is delivered and
 	1. the customer wants to keep the order, update it accordingly in the form as ‘Order Kept’.
 Case can be closed.
 (END)
 	2. the customer still wants to return the order for refund, update it accordingly in the form as ‘SR’ and proceed with the sales return process.
-(To be continued [SR])
+(To be continued [[SR - Fail to Intercept]])